-Shocked by Bank Funding Shocks: Evidence from 500 Million Consumer Credit Cards
+Shocked by Bank Funding Shocks: Evidence from Consumer Credit Cards

 Date Written: July 31, 2018

-Keywords: bank funding shock, consumer credit cards, consumption
+Keywords: bank funding shock, consumer credit cards, borrowing

 JEL Classification: G21, G51